uwcart/mapstudy/doc/API.md

 #### map.interactions.retrieve

-		-"retrieve"-: { -"logging"- }
+		-"retrieve"-: { -"logging"- -"interface"- }

 Retrieve interaction.
-Implemented as a pop-up on the map.
-If an empty object, options are considered to be defaults.
+Allows the user to get information about features through a popup and/or window.

+#### map.interactions.retrieve.interface

+		-"interface"-: { -"popup"- -"window"- }

+How to implement retrieve.
+Each key implements a boolean value and is `true` by default. `"popup"` gives the user access to popups on each data layer feature that show all of the feature's display attributes. `"window"` implements a widget-like information window in the lower-left corner of the map where information about each feature is displayed when the feature is clicked on.

 #### map.interactions.overlay